AdobeDocs/commerce-cloud-service.en/help/get-started/new-project.md

 ## Storage allocation

->How much of your contracted storage do you plan to allocate for file upload and for database?
+**Question 3**: _How much of your contracted storage do you plan to allocate for file upload and for database?_

 Adobe Commerce on cloud infrastructure uses storage for the file structure, search indexing, and the database.
 You can subdivide the storage as needed beginning with 10 GB for each partition.